 These grant awards are intended to provide more significant financial support for faculty research and other scholarly projects.
 The Faculty Development Committee is responsible for reviewing Faculty Research Fellowship Award proposals and making recommendations to the Dean.
 The policy is to support projects selected for funding fully rather than support all proposed projects partially.
 Even if total requests do not exceed the available funds, the funded proposals must be judged worthy of University support.

 As stated above, proposals for Scholarly Development Awards can be submitted at any time to the Associate Dean of Faculty Affairs Office using an on-line form.
-Proposals for Faculty Research Fellowship Awards are accepted twice a year, once during the fall semester and once during the spring semester.
-This year’s deadlines are: Monday, October 2, 2017 for the fall competition and Monday, February 5, 2018 for the spring competition.
+Proposals for Faculty Research Fellowship Awards are collected once per year (in February), awarded once per year (in March), and require that the funds be spent entirely in the NEXT FISCAL YEAR.
+This year’s deadline is: Monday, February 3, 2020 for spending July 1, 2020-June 30, 2021.
 After the Faculty Development Committee and the Associate Dean for Faculty Affairs have reviewed all proposals and made their selections, their recommendations will be forwarded to the Dean of Academic Affairs.

 Scholarly Development Awards are available to all full-time faculty members.
-Faculty Research Fellowship Awards are available only to tenure-track and tenured faculty members at St. Lawrence.
+Faculty Research Fellowship Awards are available only to tenure-track and tenured faculty members.

 Instructions for Scholarly Development Awards

 Scholarly Development Awards are offered to St. Lawrence faculty to help foster their development as scholars.

 To apply for a Scholarly Development Award, you must complete the Scholarly Development Award Request Form (available on the Faculty Affairs website).